-We have put a specific focus on our Equality, Diversity The People Directorate has been at the forefront of the preparation - and ongoing activity - to integrate and Inclusion agenda and have appointed a full-time two entities and create MTVH.
-It is supporting all lead to help bring diversity and inclusion back into the assimilation activity and is working across the business heart of our business. to help define and launch new values and behaviours As a result, we have raised the bar in the Stonewall that underpin our new organisation's DNA.
+The People Directorate has been at the forefront of the preparation - and ongoing activity - to integrate two entities and create MTVH.
+It is supporting all assimilation activity and is working across the business to help define and launch new values and behaviours that underpin our new organisation's DNA.

-Work is underway to design a new reward framework consisting of terms and conditions. policies and pay levels for the merged organisation.
+Work is underway to design a new reward framework consisting of terms and conditions, policies and pay levels for the merged organisation.
 We will implement these to drive our performance, recognise our values and reward our colleagues well.
 This also underpins our aspiration to become an employer of choice, not only in the housing sector, but across the employment landscape.